Xtremilicious/flowie/README.md

 **Test Driven Development** and **Github Actions** were utilized to write the backend for this application.

 **Github best practices** were followed to collabrate between team mates.

+## License
+This project is licensed under MIT License.
+Please see **LICENSE** file for complete details.